Educational Support System: Educational programs up to degree acquisition

 (4) Holding research conferences in an open format

-In order to check the progress of your research, we will hold a public “research conference” twice a year.
+To check the progress of your research, we will hold public “research conference” twice a year.

 This will prevent research guidance from becoming closed.